uchicago-cs/chiventure/docs/actions.md

         - talk_to:

 ### Default:
-I talk to [NPC] but get no response
+"I talk to [NPC] but get no response"

 K5 - Give `<ITEM>` to [NPC]
 ------------